 So what can you do to be prepared for a VA C&P exam for a rating of service connected PTSD?
 It is important that you spend time before the exam considering the effects that PTSD has on you.
-I would encourage the you to discuss you PTSD with your loved ones and ask them how they see PTSD affecting you.
-This will be a difficult conversation but an important one because you need to make sure that the examiner gets all the information that he needs to produce an accurate picture of your claim.
+Review the criteria that VA uses to rate PTSD.
+I would encourage you to discuss your PTSD with your loved ones and ask them how they see PTSD affecting you.
+This will be a difficult conversation but an important one because you need to make sure that the examiner gets all the information that they need to produce an accurate picture of your claim.
 I also encourage you to bring along a witness that knows your PTSD.
-I would ask the doctor to speak to this person to get a more full picture of the disability as well.
+I would ask the doctor to speak to this person to get a full picture of the disability as well.

 For more information on VA compensation for PTSD, please download our free e-book on PTSD and VA compensation.